sudheerj/javascript-interview-questions/README.md

 293. ### How do get the timezone offset from date

-     You can use `getTimezoneOffset` method of date object.
+     You can use the `getTimezoneOffset` method of the date object.
 This method returns the time zone difference, in minutes, from current locale (host system settings) to UTC

      ```javascript
      var offset = new Date().getTimezoneOffset();